 - UBC collaborates with and encourages suppliers to implement sustainable procurement throughout their supply chain, from sourcing to disposal.

 - Major suppliers responding to a UBC request for proposal (RFP) must demonstrate their organizational sustainability leadership in energy and emissions, materials and waste, water, and supplier engagement.
-These areas account for 10 per cent (or more) of an RFP's evaluation criteria.
-UBC is also conducting a pilot project to evaluate the sustainable practices of major suppliers after they are awarded a service contract.
+These areas may account for 10 per cent (or more) of an RFP's evaluation criteria.
+UBC is also conducting a pilot project to evaluate the sustainable practices of major suppliers after they are awarded a contract.